tilleul/apple2/honoring_the_code/001 - Space Maze/README.md

 ## Overview

-Here's a link to the DSK file that contains the code (among others): [htc1_spacemaze.dsk](./htc1_spacemaze.dsk)
+Here's a link to the DSK file that contains the original code (and all the other code we're going to create): [htc1_spacemaze.dsk](./htc1_spacemaze.dsk)

+Simply RUN SPACE MAZE from the DSK ...

-And here are two screenshots of the game...
+Here are two screenshots of the game...

 Instructions: